(ii) Identifying victims of human trafficking in healthcare settings.

 Rule 201.
 (1) The standards for accrediting educational programs for physician’s

-Physician Assistant Education, 4th Edition,” effective September 1, 2010, updated March
+Physician Assistant Education, Fifth Edition,” effective September 1, 2020, with

-8, 2018, are adopted by reference in these rules.
-The standards are available at no cost on
+clarifications as of March 2022, are adopted by reference.
+The standards are available at